Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 ![mask_outer](images/mask_outer0.png)

 Now we shrink the expanded clip back to cover only the lineart.
-Applying ``std.Minimum`` twice
+Applying `std.Minimum` twice
 would shrink it back to the edge mask’s original size, but since the edge mask covers part of the halos too, we need to erode it a little further.

-The reason we use ``mask_outer`` as the basis and shrank it thrice, instead of using ``mask`` and shrinking it once, which would result in a similiar outline, is that this way, small adjacent lines with gaps in them (i.e areas of fine texture or details), such as the man’s eyes in this example, are covered up completely, preventing detail loss.
+The reason we use `mask_outer` as the basis and shrink it thrice, instead of using `mask` and shrinking it once, which would result in a similiar outline, is that this way, small adjacent lines with gaps in them
+(i.e. areas of fine texture or details), such as the man’s eyes in this example, are covered up completely, preventing detail loss.

 ```py
 mask_inner = vsutil.iterate(mask_outer, core.std.Minimum, 3)